amundsen-io/rfcs/rfcs/022-gcp-data-catalog-proxy.md

 Instead of running and maintaining Amundsen backend services for metadata, users of GCP can use Amundsen with Data Catalog as backend.

-The installation requires minimal and be gradually enriched by the use of google-provided metadata connectors (https://github.com/GoogleCloudPlatform/datacatalog-connectors)
+The installation requires minimal effort and be gradually enriched by the use of google-provided metadata connectors (https://github.com/GoogleCloudPlatform/datacatalog-connectors)

 ## UI/UX-level Explanation